7StrikeLink7/Parsons/index.markdown

 </script>

 ## Parsons 2
-Rearrange the code so that the it outputs "Cracking the Password" and one character of the password for every the length of the password:
+Rearrange the code so that the it outputs "Cracking the Password" and one character of the password for every the length of the password.
+E.g. Cracking the password p cracking the password a cracking the password s .....
 <div id="2-sortableTrash" class="sortable-code"></div>
 <div id="2-sortable" class="sortable-code"></div>
 <div style="clear:both;"></div>